Our Work in Kenya

 Students supported by Moving Mountains must meet the criteria of our Educational Support Policy.
 This dictates that our students must come from disadvantaged or low-income households and that they need to maintain high levels of attendance, good academic performance, and show excellent conduct and commitment to their studies.

 Moving Mountains Kenya exists to support the growth and development of the students of Kenya, without falling into the trap of being an NGO that simply gives out handouts.
-To support our work in this regard, please consider making a donation to our education programs in Kenya.

 Personal Development Programmes